tldr-pages/tldr-python-client/README.md

 ```

 ### Platform

-Determines the platform that tldr will use based on the `TLDR_PLATFORM` environment variable or system detection.
+Determines the platform that tldr will use based on the custom `TLDR_PLATFORM` environment variable or automatically via system platform detection.

-For a complete list of supported platform values, refer to the help for the `--platform` option flag.
+For a complete list of supported platform values for the `--platform` option flag, refer to the [help page](#usage).

 ### Cache